s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 ### Encryption

 In `System Preferences > Security and Privacy > FileVault`, turn FileVault ON.
 Take a screenshot of the recovery code.
 Restart the computer when prompted.
+Monitor progress for the next 20 minutes.

 ### Keyboard Settings